statisticalbiotechnology/benchmark_fido/README.md

 First, we get the script [SimulateExperiment](https://github.com/statisticalbiotechnology/inferrensim/blob/master/scripts/simulateExperiment.py) and we run it as:

-`$ python SimulateExperiment.py --outputPath 10000peptides.tab --numSpectra 10000 swissprot_human.fasta`
+`$ python SimulateExperiment.py --outputPath 15000peptides.tab --numSpectra 15000 swissprot_human.fasta`

 So we have our first file.
 We want to do this with three different numbers of peptides, so we run it a couple of times more.

-`$ python SimulateExperiment.py --outputPath 50000peptides.tab --numSpectra 50000 swissprot_human.fasta`
+`$ python SimulateExperiment.py --outputPath 30000peptides.tab --numSpectra 30000 swissprot_human.fasta`

-`$ python SimulateExperiment.py --outputPath 100000peptides.tab --numSpectra 100000 swissprot_human.fasta`
+`$ python SimulateExperiment.py --outputPath 60000peptides.tab --numSpectra 60000 swissprot_human.fasta`

 Now we need to run this files in Percolator and get the protein output file.

-`$ percolator -X 10000peps.xml -A -q -d 2 -l 10000peps.prot.tab 10000peptides.tab > 10000peps.psms`
+`$ percolator -X 15000peps.xml -A -q -d 2 -l 15000peps.prot.tab 15000peptides.tab > 15000peps.psms`

 We ask Percolator to make a fine grid search with -d 2, and to give us an extra file with the proteins list with -l name.tab.
 This is the file we are going to use as an input for our script.
-We run Percolator another two times to get the other two protein files, and we go to the script.
+We run Percolator another two times to get the other two protein files, and we can run the script.

-In lines from 6 to 14, we have:

-`data15 = csv.reader(open('Filename1.tab', 'rb'), delimiter='\t')`

-`table15 = [row for row in data15]`

-So we substitute the Filenames with our own.

-`data15 = csv.reader(open('10000peps.prot.tab', 'rb'), delimiter='\t')`

-`table15 = [row for row in data15]`

-And we write the number of peptides for each line in the plot in lines 129, 130, 131.
-If Python gives back an error such as "division by 0 in line 122", check in the tab file that the names in the first column are actually "absent" and "present".
-If not, change them.
+`$ python Different\peptides\nr.py 15000peps.prot.tab 15.000\peptides 30000peps.prot.tab 30.000\peptides 60000peps.prot.tab 60.000\peptides`